JohnathanTWebster/100-Days-Of-Code/log.md

 Today's Progress: Completed lessons 30-52 today.
 The animation is still a little confusing to me so I will do some more reasearch on my spare time.
 Going to tackle Applied Accessability tomorrow.
 I will be trying to start a project idea soon for a website I had in mind.
 Still working out the layout but I want to make it special.

+<h2>Day 6: June 1, Tuesday</h2>
+Today's Progress: Completed lessons 1-11 on Applied Accessability.
+I am surprised to this side of development.
+I never knew there was accessability formatting for webpages because I do not need to use them.
+The ammount of consideration web pages can have for people with all kinds of disabilities is amazing!

+<h2>Day 7: June 2, Wednesday</h2>
+Today's Progress: Finished Applied accessability.
+I am in love with how much detail is involved with web design.
+You need to think about all types of users and their everyday struggles when creating a website.
+This way you can cater to everyone.
+I love this.

+<h2>Day 8: June 3, Thursday</h2>
+Today's Progress: Focused only on Responsive Web Design principles today.
+I wanted to understand them without overloading myself.
+I have obviously life to cater to but I still was able to complete this section.
+This section was short but important as formatting is important.

+<h2>Day 9: June 4, Friday</h2>
+Today's Progress: Today was the first day of my new schedule and I was only able to complete 1-9 on CSS FlexBox.
+I am starting to realize the multitude of formatting options CSS offers.
+I am not very artistic but with the help of CSS this is another way I can express my more creative side.

+<h2>Day 10: June 5, Saturday</h2>
+Today's Progress: Finished CSS FlexBox.
+Now I see why people get confused when it comes to positioning in CSS &#129315.
+Although, I myself am starting to get a little overwhelmed with all the options for creative approach myself but I am determined.

+<h2>Day 11: June 6, Sunday</h2>
+Today's Progress: Started CSS grid.
+This section is coming naturally to me.
+I am fond of the structure of rows and columns so this section, so far, is probably my favorite.

+<h2>Day 12: June 7, Monday</h2>
+Today's Progress: Yeah, CSS Grid is my favorite so far.
+I picked up on this section pretty quickly.
+Coming from understanding two-dimentional (or more) arrays in C++ this section was super easy to apply the same logic.

+<h2>Day 13: June 8, Tuesday</h2>
+Today's Progress: Started the tribute page project.
+Decided to make it on Nikola Tesla as he is a big insperation for me in my persuite for understanding computers and technology.

+<h2>Day 14: June 9, Wednesday</h2>
+Today's Progress: Finished my first website!!
+This is so basic but I am proud of myself.
+I was able to look up information I either forgot or did not know and used the template website as a guide for the most part.
+Either way I am def rewarding myself tonight!